I Feel Like I Have to Choose Between Starting a Family or Caring for My Parents

 ”

-In addition to the economic and healthcare challenges, I must also confront my eco-anxiety.
+In addition, I must also confront my eco-anxiety.
 I fear the state of our planet and the uncertain future it holds.
 The decision to bring children into a world plagued by environmental disasters, climate change, and social injustices becomes an ethical dilemma that adds another layer of confusion and complexity.
 How can I reconcile my desire to nurture new life with the knowledge that our planet is in peril and that I might need to save my resources and energy to care for the family I already have?

 The question here becomes about quality of life.
 How do I negotiate everything I want for myself and what I wish for them?
 Maybe there's a world where I can be the daughter and mother I want to be.